Nextome/nextome.github.io/docs/sdk/ios/README.md

 ```
 ### Venue data (Flutter Utils)
 Get current venue package data to easily send it, to flutter engine
+Please note: this method returns data only if sdk state is Running
 ```swift
  sdk?.getVenueData() -> String?
 ```
 ### POI (Flutter Utils)
 Get current venue POI data to easily send it, to flutter engine
+Please note: this method returns data only if sdk state is Running
 ```swift
  sdk?.getPOIData() -> String?
 ```